rajabhinav1/Kubernetes-and-Nginx/README.md

-You need to have docker and Kubernetes in your system then you can proceed with configuring to deploy a single node of clusters on your Kubernetes instance.
+You need to have docker and Kubernetes in your system then you can proceed with configuring to deploy a single node of clusters.

 ![image](https://github.com/rajabhinav1/Kubernetes-and-Nginx/assets/27865950/be003aea-a11c-46e4-84e8-c784f3ea2cbb)

 #For the program 1